andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 The one thing that we should aim for is to **always** catch linting/formatting issues before CI runs, to avoid wasteful cycles.

-With hooks, we can have consistency and reliable linting and formatting for both human-authored and agent-authored code.
+With hooks, we can have consistent and reliable linting and formatting for both human-authored and agent-authored code.

 ## Introducing hk